ellysalley/starter-academic/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-A data engineer on weekdays, a CS graduate student on weekends.

-Before working as a data engineer, I used to analyze marketing and product data, and studied advertising and consumer psychology.
-Next thing I know, I became a CS graduate student.
+Hi, I'm Elly!
+I live in the Seattle area with my spouse and a cat named Nana.

 I've worked in the tech industry for a long time, but I always have love and hate relationship with this industry.
-I live in the Seattle area with a companion human and a companion cat.
 I don't think anything can beat the cuteness of a cat.